ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 	- Auto-triggers equipment, does not allow using equipment *manually* for free.
 	- Uses equipment's unmodified cooldown and applies its own ICD.
 	- Has a config option to allow other ICD sources e.g. Fuel Cell to also apply.
+	- Unlock by falling below 25% health, then returning above 50%, 9 times in the same run.

 - Negative Feedback Loop: "Some incoming damage is dealt over time."